TabMGP: Martingale Posterior with TabPFN: Experiments

-\paragraph{Data-generating setups.} We describe the true data-generating distribution $F_{0}$ of this experiment.
-For each $F_{0}$, we repeatedly sample 100 repetitions $\{z_{1:n}^{(r)}\}_{r=1}^{100}$ from $F_{0}$.
-We refer to $F_{0}$ together with the procedure used to generate $z_{1:n}$ as a \emph{setup}.
-The $n$ is chosen to be as small as possible without rendering the design matrix ill-conditioned.
-In total, we have 30 setups (11 synthetic, 19 real-data) in this experiment.
+\paragraph{Data-generating setups.} We describe the true data-generating distribution $F^{\star}$ used here.
+For each $F^{\star}$, we draw 100 independent datasets $\{z_{1:n}^{(r)}\}_{r=1}^{100}$ from $F^{\star}$.
+We refer to $F^{\star}$ together with the procedure used to generate $z_{1:n}$ as a \emph{setup}.
+The sample size $n$ is chosen to be as small as possible without rendering the design matrix ill-conditioned.
+In total, we have 30 setups (11 synthetic, 19 real-data).